shenlian8/appium-live-inspector/README.md

 With those 2 endpoints, it is possible to build an UI-tool to inspect the app elements while debugging the Appium tests.
 The only parameter needs to be provided is the session-id of the running Appium test.
 ## Troubleshooting
 Note that some platforms may have settings that prevent screenshots from being taken, for security reason.
-One such feature is the Android ```FLAG_SECURE``` layout parameter
+One such feature is the Android ```FLAG_SECURE``` layout parameter.

+Only the XML format of the page souce is supported now.
+If the `useJSONSource` capability is used, the programm can not show the elements.
 ## Setup
 ### Install the dependencies
 ```bash